What's New!

 Casa di Sir John Leslie

-The first book of etchings by Giuseppe Vasi was published in the early 1740s and it was dedicated to views of the river, but in 1758 when Vasi depicted Spedale di S. Giovanni di Dio his interest in landscape views had diminished and in this plate it is difficult to understand that the hospital is located on Isola Tiberina, although the view was taken from Ponte
+The first book of etchings by Giuseppe Vasi was published in the early 1740s and it was dedicated to views of the River Tiber, but in 1758 when Vasi depicted Spedale di S. Giovanni di Dio his interest in landscape views had subsided and in this plate it is difficult to understand that the hospital is located on Isola Tiberina, although the view was taken from Ponte

-2) Spedale di S. Giovanni di Dio o de' Bonfratelli (Fatebenefratelli);
+2) Spedale di S. Giovanni di Dio o de' Bonfratelli (Fatebenefratelli) e Chiesa di S. Giovanni Calibita;

 3) Ponte Cestio;